Almost Optimal Batch-Regret Tradeoff for Batch Linear Contextual Bandits

+We first study the optimal batch algorithm for stochastic linear contextual bandits in the context-blind setting.

-\cite{gao2019batched} showed that for multi-armed bandits, the optimal regret using at most $M$ batches is at the order of $T^{\frac{1}{2-2^{-M+1}}}$ (ignoring the polynomial dependence on other problem parameters and the poly-logarithmic dependence on $T$).
-For batch linear contextual bandits, we establish a similar (but slightly trickier) tradeoff.
-More specifically, we design our main algorithm (Algorithm~\ref{alg:main} in Section~\ref{sec:alg}), and prove the following main theorem. \begin{theorem} Let $h := \min\{d, K\}$, where $d$ is the dimension of the feature space and $K$ is the number of candidate arms.
-For any $T\geq d$ and $M\geq 1$, Algorithm~\ref{alg:main} may use at most $M$ batches and its regret $R_{T}$ is bounded by \end{theorem}
+Recall that \cite{gao2019batched} showed that for multi-armed bandits, the optimal regret using at most $M$ batches is at the order of $T^{\frac{1}{2-2^{-M+1}}}$ (ignoring the polynomial dependence on other problem parameters and the poly-logarithmic dependence on $T$).
+For batch linear contextual bandits in the context-blind, we establish a similar (but slightly trickier) tradeoff.
+More specifically, we design Algorithm~\ref{alg:main} (in Section~\ref{sec:alg}), and prove the following regret upper bound. \begin{theorem} Let $d$ be the dimension of the feature space and $K$ be the number of candidate arms.
+For any $T\geq d$ and $M\geq 1$, Algorithm~\ref{alg:main} may use at most $M$ batches in the context-blind setting and its regret $R_{T}$ is bounded by\footnote{Throughout the paper, the $\tilde{O}(\cdot)$ and $\tilde{\Omega}(\cdot)$ notations hide the logarithmic factors of $T$, $d$, and $K$.} \end{theorem}